jahrik/docker-swarm-monitor/PART_02.md

     time="2018-05-19T08:33:59Z" level=error msg="Error on statfs() system call for \"/rootfs/var/lib/docker/containers/01358918338b67982715107fe876b803abbcd0c57f4672c07de0025d1426f2af/mounts/shm\": permission denied" source="filesystem_linux.go:57"
     time="2018-05-19T08:33:59Z" level=error msg="Error on statfs() system call for \"/rootfs/run/docker/netns/a2d163e99d44\": permission denied" source="filesystem_linux.go:57"

-Out of the box, the [Node - ZFS](https://grafana.com/dashboards/3170) and [Node - ZFS all](https://grafana.com/dashboards/3161) dashboards rely on a very specific variable by default to work.
+Out of the box, the [Node - ZFS](https://grafana.com/dashboards/3170) and [Node - ZFS all](https://grafana.com/dashboards/3161) dashboards rely on a specific job name to work.
 At first I had the Prometheus job name as 'node-exporter' in the prometheus.yml file, but this dashboard is relying on it being just 'node' and using that as a variable.

 ![grafana_zfs_job_node.png](https://github.com/jahrik/docker-swarm-monitor/blob/master/images/grafana_zfs_job_node.png?raw=true)

-The entry in the [prometheus.yml](https://github.com/jahrik/docker-swarm-monitor/blob/master/monitor/templates/prometheus.yml.j2) file now just uses a job name of `node`, so it works with the zfs dashboards.
+The entry in the [prometheus.yml](https://github.com/jahrik/docker-swarm-monitor/blob/master/monitor/templates/prometheus.yml.j2) file uses a job name of `node` to work with the zfs dashboards.

     # http://docker_host:9100/metrics
     - job_name: 'node'